Crystalze36/2021-msia423-Pan-Wenyang-project/README.md

 ## Software Requirements

 + If you want to run the code in this project repo locally, you need to have python 3.6 or above.
-+ In the Docker image, we specify the python 3.7 as the running python version.
++ In the Docker image, we use Python 3.6.9 as the running python version.

 ## Data Acquisition